 - other residential settings like schools or secure units.

-What can we do to help protect children in care
+What needs to be done to protect children in care?

 Face to Face

 In UK law children in care are referred to as ‘looked after children’.
 A child is ‘looked after’ if they are in the care of the local authority for more than 24 hours.
 Legally, this could be when they are:

 - living in accommodation provided by the local authority with the parents’ agreement

 - the subject of an interim or full care order or, in Scotland, a permanence order

 - the subject of an emergency legal order to remove them from immediate danger